 - When will you do it? – don’t hesitate – do it now.
 Why wait?

 - Who will you share your plan with?
 Who will hold you accountable?
-Tell someone who you can trust and will help you make the mindset shift.
+Tell someone you can trust and who will help you make the mindset shift.

-If any of tonight’s message resonated with you or the questions I just asked inspired you to think or behave differently, I’d love to hear from you and learn how I may be able to help you along your journey.
+If any of tonight’s messages resonated with you or the questions I just asked inspired you to think or behave differently, I’d love to hear from you and learn how I may be able to help you along your journey.

 May you choose a life that matters, develop a Significance Mindset, and make a positive difference in your world.
-God bless, In Hoc and thank you.
+God bless, In Hoc, and thank you.